bigeyex/python-adminui/README.md

 - 1.0.0: add FastApi support
 - 0.3.9: fix color issue in charts
 - 0.3.8: fix werkzeug import error (thanks Youkii-Chen, kevincon and louis-shon)
-- 0.3.7: added Upload component
-- 0.3.6: fixed issue #12 where error messages are displayed (only) in Chinese
-- 0.3.5: added prepare function for using with tornado; added slider, switch and multiple select function
-- 0.3.4: allow redirect to a different page after logged in
-- 0.3.3: added on_change handler for form controls
-- 0.3.2: added (dangerous) RawHTML control
-- 0.3.1: newlines now work in Paragraph; adding color="" attribute in Paragraph; fixed a bug in CombinedAction and now you can use an array instead of CombinedAction
-- 0.3.0: added ReplaceElement and UpdateElement as Page Actions
-- 0.2.1: added SelectBox, CheckboxGroup and DatePicker as form controls; fixed bug in authentication
-- 0.2.0: added authentication system